blange/amazon-ec2-user-guide/doc_source/EBSSnapshots.md

 ![\[Snapshots capturing an initial volume state and two subsequent states after data has been changed.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/snapshot_1a.png)

 **Note**
-If you copy a snapshot and encrypt it to a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.
+If you copy a snapshot and encrypt it with a new CMK, a complete \(non\-incremental\) copy is always created, resulting in additional delay and storage costs\.

 For more information about how data is managed when you delete a snapshot, see [Delete an Amazon EBS snapshot](ebs-deleting-snapshot.md)\.